 Review of systems should cover symptoms of causative disorders, including heat intolerance, weight loss, and tremor (hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more ); chest pain and dyspnea on exertion (myocardial ischemia Overview of Coronary Artery Disease Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
-Clinical presentations include silent ischemia, angina pectoris, acute... read more ); and fatigue, weakness, heavy vaginal bleeding, and dark tar-like stools (anemia Iron Deficiency Anemia Iron deficiency is the most common cause of anemia and usually results from blood loss; malabsorption, such as with celiac disease, is a much less common cause.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more ); chest pain and dyspnea on exertion (myocardial ischemia Overview of Coronary Artery Disease Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
+Clinical presentations include silent ischemia, angina pectoris, acute... read more ); and fatigue, weakness, heavy vaginal bleeding, and/or dark tar-like stools (anemia Iron Deficiency Anemia Iron deficiency is the most common cause of anemia and usually results from blood loss; malabsorption, such as with celiac disease, is a much less common cause.
 Symptoms are usually nonspecific... read more ).

 Past medical history should identify known potential causes, including documented arrhythmias and heart or thyroid disorders.
 Family history should note occurrences of syncope (sometimes mistakenly described as seizures) or sudden death at an early age.